rdkcentral/Thunder/docs/plugin/lifecycle.md

 If unsuccessful, the plugin will remain in the `Suspended` state.
 In case of success, `HIBERNATE_ERROR_NONE` is returned.

 ### Resuming Plugin
-To resume plugin `Wakeup()` needs to be called. **Controller** will read the flushed memory from the disk and make the plugin running and responding to requests again.
+To resume plugin `Wakeup()` needs to be called.
+It is done automatically when you invoke the `Activate()` method. **Controller** will read the flushed memory from the disk and make the plugin running and responding to requests again.
 For every process (parent and children) `WakeupProcess()` is called.

 ```cpp
 uint32_t WakeupProcess(const uint32_t timeout, const pid_t pid, const char data_dir[], const char volatile_dir[], void** storage)